 Both approaches use the convention of displaying the extension command help (and doing nothing else) when the submitted syntax contains the HELP subcommand.
-This convention is used by all extension commands that are installed with IBM SPSS Statistics - Essentials for Python and IBM SPSS Statistics - Essentials for R. To implement this convention, the XML specification of the extension command syntax must contain the HELP subcommand.
+This convention is used by all extension commands that are installed with SPSS Statistics.
+To implement this convention, the XML specification of the extension command syntax must contain the HELP subcommand.